Investigating Where We Live

 Students or recent graduates who are interested in a greater commitment to Investigating Where We Live are invited to apply for an intern position in the outreach department.
 Interns act as volunteer instructors and assist with the administration of the program.
 Click here to learn more about internships at the Museum.

-Investigating Where We Live is generously supported by The William Randolph Hearst Foundation, The Morris and Gwendolyn Cafritz Foundation, Hattie M. Strong Foundation, Clark Charitable Foundation, Forest City Washington, The Tower Companies, and an anonymous donor.
-Additional support for teen outreach programs is provided by the National Endowment for the Arts; the D.C.
+Investigating Where We Live is also generously sponsored by The William Randolph Hearst Foundation, The Morris and Gwendolyn Cafritz Foundation, Hattie M. Strong Foundation, Clark Charitable Foundation, The Tower Companies, and an anonymous donor.
+Support for teen programs is provided by the D.C.
 Commission on the Arts & Humanities, an agency supported in part by the National Endowment for the Arts; MARPAT Foundation, Inc.; McGraw Hill Financial; the American Society of Interior Designers; and The Butz Foundation.
-Geppetto Catering, Inc. is the official Meal Provider for Teen Outreach Programs at the National Building Museum.
+Geppetto Catering, Inc. is the offical Meal Provider for Teen Programs at the National Building Museum.